 - Showering in chlorinated water may also cause pre-existing conditions, such as asthma and eczema, to become exacerbated

-Sprite® shower filters are excellent options to reduce contaminant in your showering water.
+Sprite® shower filters are excellent options to reduce contaminants in your showering water and enjoy the healthiest shower.
 The filters come in many styles and shapes to choose from and all use Redox filtration filter that combines both Chlorgon and KDF filtration medias.
 The science behind shower filtration by Sprite® took into account the unique situation in the shower, including temperature, flow rate and volume.
 That is the reason their shower filters do not utilize a carbon media as the preferred method of filtration, contrary to competitor shower filters you may see on the market.

 The reasons are important, albeit, not easy to explain in one sentence.
 Hence, a detailed explanation to assure you understand what you are buying and why.
 The temperature of tap water ranges from 60-75 degrees Fahrenheit.
 However, while showering, those temperatures typically range from 85-105 degrees Fahrenheit.
 Therein lies the problem with carbon filters; they are considered a cold water filter and are most effective at temperature ranges of 50-80 degrees for filtration.
 When the temperatures are higher, carbon becomes ineffective and can even release contaminants back into the water.
 Flow rate is the second factor that was considered when opting for Redox filtration over a carbon based shower filtration medium.
 Most carbon based drinking water filters are designed to handle a half gallon of water flow per minute, however, this is ineffective for the flow rate of a shower.
 Showers have a minimum flow rate of five times greater than the half a gallon per minute rate.
 Therefore, regardless if you only take cold showers, the higher flow rate of showers still make carbon based filters less effective in shower filtration.
 Volume is the third factor in the reasoning behind choosing Redox filtration over carbon filtration for bathing water.
 A carbon based drinking water filter product is designed to filter 1-3 gallons of water a day, whereas a shower requires anywhere up to 12.5–50 gallons per day.